dredix84/manualdate/README.md

 ##Features of this project
  - PHP
+ - SQLite
+ - PHP UnitTest
+ - JavaScript/jQuery
+ - jQuery UI
- - CakePHP 3
+ - Ajax
  - Bootstrap
  - CSS
- - JavaScript and jQuery
+ - HTML5

 ##CakePHP 3 Features
 By going to the home page, an UI is presented where the user is able to select a start and end date.